US-Israel War on Iran Escalates: Nearly 2,000 Targets Struck as Global Energy Crisis Deepens

 Why It Matters

 The conflict represents the most significant military escalation in the Middle East in decades and has profound implications for global energy security, international law, and the stability of the broader region.
-For the UK and Ireland, the economic consequences — rising energy bills, higher inflation, and increased mortgage costs — are already being felt by households and businesses.
+The IEA's characterisation of the Strait of Hormuz closure as the largest supply disruption in oil market history is not hyperbole — the economic shockwaves are being felt in every corner of the globe.

 What's Next